 We have been to White Post Farm in Farnsfield, Nottinghamshire, many times over the past few years.
 It is such a full day out and every time we’ve visited we haven’t managed to do everything in one day.
 It’s been a couple of years since we visited for Halloween and this year has surpassed our last spooky visit.
 I wasn’t going to write a review but we had such a great day that I wanted to share all about it.
 If you are still looking for other Halloween themed days out then don’t forget to check out my post – Halloween in the East Midlands – What’s on – 46 of the best events

-I will save my main post/review of white post farm for another day.
+I will save my main post/review of White post farm for another day.
 Today I will mostly focus on everything Halloween.
 There was so much on for Halloween that we didn’t manage to do it all, let alone do all the usual things.

 Halloween at White Post Farm

 They make a really big effort with their Halloween decorations.
 They are just about everywhere and anywhere, even the staff are dressed up!
-As soon as you arrive your are greeted by pumpkins (which they sell for £2 each) and a spooky mini graveyard.
-Through the main entrance there were many Halloween photo opportunities and decorations.
+As soon as you arrive you are greeted by pumpkins (which they sell for £2 each) and a spooky mini graveyard.
+Through the main entrance, there were many Halloween photo opportunities and decorations.
 The kids loved it and were squealing with delight and mock fright at everything and everything.
 It was lovely to see them so excited and clearly enjoying what they were seeing.